-Saint Patrick’s Day is all about celebrating your Irish roots, and what better way to do it than by researching your ancestors from the Emerald Isle.
+Saint Patrick’s Day and Irish Heritage Month is all about celebrating your Irish roots, and what better way to do it than by researching your ancestors from the Emerald Isle.

-Luckily, some big genealogy research sites have made more than 150 million Irish records free this weekend.
+Luckily, some big genealogy research sites have made more than 180 million Irish records free for a short time.
 Read on to find out how to access these collections today.

-Free Irish Genealogy Records for the St. Patrick’s Day Weekend
+Free Irish Genealogy Records for St. Patrick’s Day and Irish Heritage Month

 Please know that we have partnered with all of the companies mentioned on this page to bring you information about their services and we may receive a fee to support our work if you choose to take advantage of these offers.